Properties and Characterisations of Cofree Cartesian Differential Categories: Differential Constants

-We will now prove that every cofree Cartesian $k$-linear category has a differential constant unit and that the base category is isomorphic to its category of differential constants.
-To do so we will need the following useful lemma that the functor down to the base category is bijective on differential constants.
+We will now prove that every cofree Cartesian $k$-differential category has a differential constant unit and that the base category is isomorphic to its category of differential constants.
+To do so we will need the following useful lemma:

 \begin{lemma} Let $\left((\mathbb{X}, \mathsf{D}), \mathcal{E}\right)$ be a cofree Cartesian $k$-differential category over a Cartesian left $k$-linear category $\mathbb{A}$.
 If $f$ and $g$ are parallel differential constants in $\mathbb{X}$, then $f=g$ if and only if $\mathcal{E}(f) = \mathcal{E}(g)$. \end{lemma} \begin{proof} The $\Rightarrow$ direction is automatic.
 For the $\Leftarrow$ direction, suppose that $\mathcal{E}(f) = \mathcal{E}(g)$.
 Since $f$ and $g$ are $\mathsf{D}$-constants, then for all $n \in \mathbb{N}$, $\partial^{n+1}[f] = 0 = \partial^{n+1}[g]$.
 Then for all $n \in \mathbb{N}$, $\mathcal{E}\left( \partial^n[f] \right) = \mathcal{E}\left( \partial^n[g] \right)$.
 Then by Lemma \ref{lem:E=}, $f=g$. \end{proof}